Home of English Grammar

 Wrong!

-Use a modal of deduction about a present situation based on evidence.
+Use "must have left" for a strong deduction about a past action based on present evidence.

 Wrong!